kiwi974/blood_cells_classification/README.md

 # Image Representation by the Default Autoencoder

-On the following figure, one can preview of the autoencoder used tranforms the input images (update coming soon with the code).
+On the following figure, one can preview how the autoencoder used tranforms the input images (update coming soon with the code).

 # Equipment